Kreata/i18n-abide/README.md

 ### Other file formats

-See [API](docs/API.md) for configuration and details around using Plist or Transifex localization files.
+See [API](docs/API.md) for configuration and details around using Transifex localization files.

 # Debugging and Testing